Lord of Miracles: Veneration

 The predominant color for the procession and the habits are purple with white rope.
-The procession route circles downtown Lima and takes approximately 20 hours to complete.

-In the main plaza of Lima, the image is honored in three different building sharing the same square, by The President of Peru, The mayor of Lima, and the Archbishop of Lima in their respective buildings.
+The processions' route circles downtown Lima and takes approximately 20 hours to complete.
+In the main plaza of Lima during the mid-October profession, the image is honored in three different buildings in the Plaza Mayor, by The President of Peru, The mayor of Lima, and the Archbishop of Lima in their respective buildings.
 Prior to this, The National Congress and Federico Villarreal National University honor the procession.
-On its path, people release purple and white balloons and throw flowers.
+On its path, people release purple and white balloons and throw flowers and confetti, while fireworks displays accompany the image during the evening hours.
+In addition, the National Police, Firefighters Corps and various public and private institutions also honor the image when it stops by.

+In addition to the main Lima procession, there are also processions held all over Peru in honor of the icon, as well as overseas events organized by the Peruvian diaspora across the globe.

 In Peru, the month of October is known as the purple month due to the colors of the procession.
-There are seasonal delicious sweets like mazamorra morada ("purple pudding") and "Turron de Dona Pepa" that are very traditional for October traditions related to the history of the procession.
+There are seasonal delicious sweets like mazamorra morada ("purple pudding") and "Turrón de Doña Pepa" that are very traditional for October traditions related to the history of the procession.

 "The Fair of The Lord of The Miracles" is a celebration of bullfights since 1946, gathering the best bullfighters of the world, the months of October, November, and the first days of December, competing for "The Golden and Silver Scapulars of The Lord of the Miracles," taking place in Acho bullring in Lima.